PseudoDevs/IamGhost/FATAL17.md

-Last updated: 2024-04-02 18:57:33
+Last updated: 2024-04-02 18:58:06
-Random Quote: I have done my best: that is about all the philosophy of living one needs. - Lin Yutang
+Random Quote: Freedom is what you do with what's been done to you. - Jean-Paul Sartre